 Each class uses a tiered board system where children's names are placed on a board and they can move between these boards during the day.
 They all start in the same place at the beginning of every day eg on the 'sun', 'fantastic' or 'green' board.
-They can all move 'up' from this starting point.
-It is made clear to children what they need to do to move 'up'.
-This can be for excellent behaviour, learning behaviours, demonstrating our Christian values or a 'WOW' moment.
+They can all move 'up' or 'down' from this starting point.
+It is made clear to children what they need to do to move 'up', especially if they have moved 'down' from the start board.